-Celeste Neuhaus is an interdisciplinary Artist, Educator, Ecofeminist, and Critical Mystic.
-Her assemblages, performances, sculptures, and videos synthesize the seemingly disparate underlying forces at play in the ecosystem of the cosmos.
-Revealing elemental interrelations between between the body, psyche, culture, and planet, her practice is dedicated to recontextualizing an aesthetics of healing.
+Celeste Neuhaus is an interdisciplinary artist, educator, and witch.
+Her assemblages, performances, sculptures, and videos reveal elemental interrelations between the body, psyche, culture, and planet, and cosmos.
+Through synthesizing these often compartmentalized ecologies, Celeste’s practice recontextualizes an aesthetics of healing.

 Here are a few of the questions that drive Celeste’s work:

-What is buried so deeply in the American ideology of excess and artifice that we have lost connection to it, and even consciousness of it?
+What is buried so deeply within the American ideology of excess and artifice that we have lost connection to it, and even consciousness of it?

 How can space be made for wildness and mystery in the face of exploitive capitalist predation?

-How can the perception of the concepts of feminine/masculine and nature/technology as binaries in opposition be altered to allow for them to be experienced as complex and interconnected continuums?
+How can the perception of the concepts of feminine/masculine and nature/technology as binaries in opposition be altered to allow for them to be experienced as polymorphous and interconnected continuums?

 This is some of what you can find in Celeste’s work: